Steps to selling

 2. Plan your approach

-- Review information you have gathered about your customers and their needs.
+- Review information you have gathered about your customers and their needs – make sure it is up to date.

-- Consider what products you have that meet their needs.
+- Consider what products, services or experiences you have that meet their needs.

 - Be clear about your purpose.
 Are you making contact to convey information, arrange a time to meet or hand over your business card?